A week of corruption allegations in Mexico leaves political elite pointing fingers at one another

 Other politicians mentioned in the Lozoya testimony struck back.
 Ricardo Anaya, a former presidential candidate, filed a lawsuit against him alleging “moral damage.”
 Former president Felipe Calderón claimed López Obrador was using Lozoya “as an instrument of vengeance and political persecution.”

 Amid that fallout, a video was released that appeared to show employees of Mexico’s senate putting stacks of cash into a suitcase.
 López Obrador claimed the video “displays the filth of the regime of corruption.”
-Though from the clip alone it’s difficult to prove what the money is being used for, or where it comes from.
+From the clip alone, though, it’s difficult to prove what the money is being used for or where it comes from.

 Some have linked the video to Lozoya’s claim that lawmakers were paid off to approve energy reform legislation in 2013.
 López Obrador has hinted at dismantling that reform, and some analysts believe the president will attempt to use the corruption scandal to reverse it.